guzmanwolfrank/QuantTrading/Backtests/Pivot_Strat/readme.md

 #### Line Plot
 - A line plot is generated using Seaborn and Matplotlib.
-- It visualizes historical stock prices along with calculated pivot points, support, and resistance levels.
-- The plot provides a clear representation of price movements and key technical levels over the specified date range.
+- It visualizes hypothetical daily returns for the backtest.

 ![pivoutput](https://github.com/guzmanwolfrank/QuantTrading/assets/29739578/daad56b4-75e0-430c-b9fe-8edece707941)